LearnVueCo/content/blog/4-vue3-composition-api-tips-you-should-know/4-vue3-composition-api-tips-you-should-know.md

 ## Conclusion

-New [best practices](https://learnvue.co/2020/01/12-vuejs-best-practices-for-pro-developers/), techniques, and design patterns will definitely emerge in the future when Vue3 is officially out.
+New [best practices](https://learnvue.co/2020/01/12-vuejs-best-practices-for-pro-developers/), techniques, and design patterns will emerge in the future when Vue3 is officially out.
 But for now, these are just a few of the things I wish I knew when I started playing around with the Composition API.

 Hopefully you learned something and feel more comfortable with the new changes.